 Science & Policy for Environmental Action

-• Policy professionals from International Organisations and diplomatic missions
+- Policy professionals from International Organisations,diplomatic missions and public agencies

-• Professionals from NGOs, civil society organisations and platforms
+- Professionals from NGOs, civil society organisations, platforms, media and the private sector

 COURSE DESCRIPTION